circlefin/malachite/Docs/architecture/adr-001-architecture.md

 ![Consensus SM Architecture Diagram](assets/sm_arch.jpeg)

-The components of the consensus implementation as well as the associated abstractions are described below, after a discussion on terminology.
+The components of the consensus implementation as well as the associated abstractions are described in more detail below.

 ### Data Types & Abstractions